saforem2/chunkwm/README.md

 is meant to be used together with the window manager, to provide a complete experience.
 Other applications that serve the same purpose can of course be used instead.

+**IMPORTANT**:

+The first time **chunkwm-core** is ran, it will request access to the *accessibility API*.

+After access has been granted, the application must be restarted

+The chunkwm-tiling plugin requires 'displays have separate spaces' to be enabled.

 #### MacPorts

 There are no officially maintained ports in the MacPorts repository, however, I have created